 When Alternate Side Parking Rules are suspended, it means there are more parking opportunities on side streets: you don’t have to move your car for the usual 1.5 hours that parking is banned for street cleaning purposes.
 A holiday suspension can buy you a couple of more days or an additional week in a curbside spot.
 (A street cleaning ticket in Manhattan on 96th street and south of it will cost you $65; in all other areas of the city, $45.)

 Some dates are long-established national or state holidays that are easy to remember, like New Year’s Day or Martin Luther King, Jr.’s Birthday.
 Other dates for parking rule suspensions are celebrations or religious holy days observed by an ethnic or religious group.
 None of the suspensions are posted on street signs, so you’ll need to download an app, listen to a radio report or print out this New York City Department of Transportation (DOT) calendar to take advantage of them.

 To learn more about the significance of these holidays that save drivers’ time and sanity, discover their meanings in the list of dates, below.
 Note that the Easter, Jewish, and Muslim holidays land earlier on the calendar compared to last year, and Diwali is later.
 Happy Holidays!

 New York City Alternate Side Parking Rules 2019 Suspension Calendar

-All dates below are for 2019 and include what the holidays mean and the origins of the holidays.
+All dates below are for 2020 and include holidays’ meanings and origins.
 Not all denominations of a religion celebrate the same holy days, or observe them in the same way.
 According to the Department of Transportation, the process through which new days have been added to the ASP holiday suspensions in recent years has been through the City Council passing legislation.
 Download a printable copy of the NYC Department of Transportation Alternate Side Parking (ASP) rules and calendar here.
 Learn more about official parking rules and fees on the NYC DOT site.